I have the Taig CNC mill in place and firmly mounted.

 Many months ago I designed a perfect drawing of the A3 locomotive driver and is one of the “driving” reasons for me to set the Micro CNC mill into operation.
 I ran my first output code on a wood block last Sunday and it was a disaster!
 The mill ran fine but the cutting was awful.

-I ran the compiler again last night and produced another machine code… Continue reading
+I ran the compiler again last night and… Continue reading

 I got the backboard installed today.
 The afternoon was bright and sunny and the temp was cool.
 Somewhere in the 80’s.
 Just right for working in the shop.